Contact / Ansprechpartner > international@mi.fu-berlin.de

 Address the recipient appropriately (both title and name)

-Some lecturers and tutors might allow you to address them by their first name, but it's better to wait until they have told you that's how they'd prefer you address them.
-In some cases, you can address your tutor or lecturer by their first name if they have routinely used their first name only to sign off on emails sent to students. -
+Some lecturers and tutors might allow you to address them by their first name, but it is better to wait until they have showed you it is ok to do so.
+In some cases, you can address your tutor or lecturer by their first name if they have routinely used their first name to sign off on emails sent to students. -

 Introduce yourself